jxgu1016/MNIST_center_loss_pytorch/README.md

 ### UPDATE(Mar.
 2018)
 Problems reported in [NOTIFICATION](#jump) now has been SOLVED!
+New result is shown below and looks similar to the former one

 ### NOTIFICATION(Feb.
 2018)
+<span id="jump"> </span>
 In the begining, it was just a practise project to get familiar with PyTorch.
 Surprisedly, I didn't expect that there would be so many researchers following my repo of center loss.
 In that case, I'd like to illustrate that this implementation is **not exactly the same** as the official one.

 If you read the equations in the paper carefully, the defination of center loss in the Eq.
 2 can only lead you to the Eq.
 3 but the update equation of centers in Eq.
 4 can not be inferred arrcoding to the differentiation formulas.
 If not specified, the derivatives of one module are decided by the forward operation following the strategy of autograd in PyTorch.
-Considering the  <span id="jump">incompatibility</span> of Eq.
+Considering the incompatibility  of Eq.
 3 and Eq.
 4, only one of them can be implemented correctly and what I chose was the latter one.
 If you remvoe the *centers_count* in my code, this will lead you to the Eq.
 3.

 This problem exists in other implementaions and the impact remains unknown but looks harmless.